tardate/LittleCodingKata/docker/rails6_production/README.md

 ### Checking Pre-requisites and Installation

-Here's the MacOS host environment I'm using to build and run the examples
+Here's the macOS host environment I'm using to build and run the examples

     $ node -v
     v12.8.0